Welcome to The University of Montana and congratulations on your acceptance to The Graduate School!

 If you’re enrolled in a Teaching Assistant (TA) graduate program, you’ll have to attend an orientation in the Fall.

 Parking at UM

 A parking permit or guest pass (see Visitor Parking) is required to park on the UM campus throughout the year, Monday - Friday 7 am - 5 pm.
 Parking permits can request through Cyberbear.
-For more information, see the UMPD Parking Divsion website.
+You can also purchase a scratch pass for $12 at the UM Bookstore that you can use 5 times.
+For more information, see the UMPD Parking Division website.